 After you have your baby, your hormone levels drop, your milk volume increases, and you may find the “full” feeling of your breasts to be uncomfortable.
 These changes, paired with the stress of a new child, can bring about a glum feeling amidst such exciting times.

 What can I do to feel better?

-Keep in mind, it’s very normal to feel down after your baby comes and in most cases, it doesn’t last very long.
+Keep in mind, it’s very normal to feel down after your baby comes.
+In most cases, it doesn’t last very long.
 The best treatment is the loving support of friends and family.
 Don’t be afraid to break down, cry, or talk to them.
 They’ll understand the journey through motherhood isn’t always an easy one.
 Also, make sure you take some time to relax.
 Give yourself some credit.
 You just brought life into this world!
 That’s an incredible feat.
-You deserve some time to relax.
-Although, you may feel eager to be “super mom,” remember that sleep deprivation will only make the baby blues worse.
-So, relax, sleep and take care of yourself so you can be the best mom possible.
+Although you may feel eager to be “super mom,” remember that sleep deprivation will only make the baby blues worse.
+So, relax, sleep, and take care of yourself so you can be the best mom possible.

 What’s the difference between the baby blues and postpartum depression?

-Like we said, the baby blues are temporary and don’t require any medical care.
+The main difference is that the baby blues are temporary and don’t require any medical care.
 However, if you notice persistent depression or have experienced clinical anxiety or depression in the past, be sure to talk to your doctor about your feelings.
-Those more intense feelings of sadness may be from postpartum depression.
-In that case, work with your doctor to help come up with the best treatment to get you feeling better.
+Those more intense feelings of sadness may be from postpartum depression, in which case you should work with your doctor to get the care you need, so it doesn’t worsen over time.

 Did you experience the baby blues?
 Share your tips for staying positive in the comments below.

 Remember, we have a community of moms here to support you as well.
 Hang in there!